biddyweb/desktop/README.md

 *Note: MacGap 2 is considered beta, the development isn't very active, and the documentation is sparse.
 I don't think it is ready to be added as a core Meteor platform but it is cool to play around with!
 I'm going to start contributing to it when I have time.*

+I'm in the process of adding atom-shell and nw.js build tools so you can choose whichever wrapper you want.

 ![demo](http://i.imgur.com/EnpM8fG.png)
 ![demo](http://i.imgur.com/xvkbbrA.png)